Exponential family measurement error models for single-cell CRISPR screens: Assay background

 \section{Assay background}

 There are several classes of single-cell CRISPR screen assays, each suited to answer a different set of biological questions.
-In this work we mainly focus on high-multiplicity of infection (MOI) single-cell CRISPR screens, which we motivate and describe here.
-The human genome consists of genes, enhancers (segments of DNA that regulate the expression of one or more genes), and other genomic elements (that are not of relevance to the current work).
+In this work we mostly focus on high-multiplicity of infection (MOI) single-cell CRISPR screens, which we motivate and describe here.
+The human genome consists of genes, enhancers (segments of DNA that regulate the expression of one or more genes), and other genomic elements.
 GWAS have revealed that the majority ($>90\%$) of variants associated with diseases lie outside genes and inside enhancers \citep{Gallagher2018}.
 These noncoding variants are thought to contribute to disease by modulating the expression of one or more disease-relevant genes.
 Scientists do not know the gene (or genes) through which most noncoding variants exert their effect, limiting the interpretability of GWAS results.
 A central open challenge in genetics, therefore, is to link enhancers that harbor GWAS variants to the genes that they target at genome-wide scale \citep{Morris2023}.

-High MOI single-cell CRISPR screens are among the most promising biotechnologies for solving this challenge.
-High MOI single-cell CRISPR screens combine CRISPR interference (CRISPRi) --- a version of CRISPR that represses a targeted region of the genome --- with single-cell sequencing.
+High-MOI single-cell CRISPR screens are a promising emerging technology for resolving this challenge \citep{Morris2023,Mostafavi2023}.
+High-MOI single-cell CRISPR screens combine CRISPR interference (CRISPRi) --- a version of CRISPR that represses a targeted region of the genome --- with single-cell sequencing.
 The experimental protocol is as follows.
 First, the scientist develops a library of several hundred to several thousand CRISPRi perturbations, each designed to target a candidate enhancer for repression.
 The scientist then cultures tens or hundreds of thousands of cells and delivers the CRISPRi perturbations to these cells.
 The perturbations assort into the cells randomly, with each cell receiving on average 10-40 distinct perturbations.
 Conversely, a given perturbation enters about 0.1-2\% of cells (this work).

 After waiting several days for CRISPRi to take effect, the scientist profiles each cell's transcriptome (i.e., its gene expressions) and the set of perturbations that it received.
 Finally, the scientist conducts perturbation-to-gene association analyses.
 Figure \ref{analysis_challenges}a depicts this process schematically, with colored bars (blue, red, and purple) representing distinct perturbations.
 For a given perturbation (e.g., the perturbation represented in blue), the scientist partitions the cells into two groups: those that received the perturbation (top) and those that did not (bottom).
 Next, for a given gene, the scientist runs a differential expression analysis across the two groups of cells, producing an estimate for the magnitude of the gene expression change in response to the perturbation.
 If the estimated change in expression is large, the scientist can conclude that the enhancer \textit{targeted} by the perturbation exerts a strong regulatory effect on the gene.
 This procedure is repeated for a large set of preselected perturbation-gene pairs.
 The enhancer-by-enhancer approach is valid because the perturbations assort into cells approximately independently of one another.